mit-han-lab/data-efficient-gans/DiffAugment-stylegan2/README.md

 python run_few_shot.py --dataset=WHICH_DATASET --num-gpus=NUM_GPUS --DiffAugment=color,translation,cutout
 ```

-or the following command to run on the AnimalFace datasets (with a smaller $\gamma$ and a longer training length):
+or the following command to run on the AnimalFace datasets (with a smaller `gamma​` and a longer training length):

 ```bash
 python run_few_shot.py --dataset=WHICH_DATASET --num-gpus=NUM_GPUS --DiffAugment=color,translation,cutout --gamma=1 --total-kimg=600